 Gadsden State provides a mechanism for students to earn college credit for experience and knowledge attained outside the traditional classroom.

 Articulation is designed to create a smooth transition for students from secondary education to postsecondary education by awarding college credit for career/technical courses taken in high school.
 Articulation agreements provide a basis for introducing students to a “pathway” through high school and college coursework into future employment.
 Advantages to students are that course content duplication is avoided, time to complete a degree is reduced, and the cost of postsecondary education is reduced.
-State articulation agreements are in place in many technical fields, and criteria for awarding articulated credit can be found on the Alabama Community College website: http://www.accs.cc/articulation.aspx.
+State articulation agreements are in place in many technical fields, and criteria for awarding articulated credit can be found on the Alabama Community College website: https://www.accs.edu/wp-content/uploads/2019/03/Statewide-Articulation-Establishment-Procedures.pdf.
 Students seeking articulation credit must submit to the Records Office a completed Career/Technical Education Course Articulation Credit Request Form.
-See program advisor or Dean of Technical Education and Workforce Development for more information.
+See program advisor or Dean of Workforce Development for more information.

 Awarding Credit through Experiential Learning